gabonozaur/movie-db-assignment/README.md

+# How to Start

+Clone and run the following commands

+- npm install
+- npm run dev

+# Disclaimers

+The project was tested on Safari and Chrome mostly,

+- node version V16.9.0
+- npm version 8.12.1

+In the low probability to encounter issues, please modify personal node version with tools like nvm

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.